TVersluijs/RGEE_Snowmelt/README.md

 Extract MODIS satellite data and calculate the date of snowmelt for every 500mx500m pixel in an area of interest (shapefile).
 Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified NDSI threshold.
 This script requires a shapefile of the study area as input.
 The user can specify whether clouds and permanent waterbodies need to be masked from the analysis.
+After creating the snowmelt map, script "10-RGEE_TomVersluijs_S2_
+ExtractSnowFraction.R" can be used to extract timeseries of the fraction of snowcover for points/polygon(s) of interest from this map.

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />